-Monitoring pfSense with Nagios XI Using SSH Series
+Monitoring pfSense with Nagios XI or Core Using SSH Series

-This walkthrough will guide you through the process of monitoring your pfSense using Nagios XI and SSH.
-The scripts could also be used with NRPE without issue, although I discuss why SSH is my preferred route below.
-Similar configuration steps could be taken on Nagios Core, however, I don’t have a running copy of Core to verify.
-I also included a service config file at the end of part 3 so Nagios Core users can see what the underlying config looks like.
+This walkthrough will guide you through the process of monitoring your pfSense using SSH and Nagios.
+Though this was originally written with Nagios XI in mind, recent additions to this walkthrough have made the process far easier for those configuring it on Nagios Core.
+FWIW, the scripts could also be used with NRPE without issue, although I discuss why SSH is my preferred route below.
+The end of part 3 has an example Nagios XI service config file as well as example services.cfg and commands.cfg files for Nagios Core .
 This process is based on very sound practices and I can say that I used it to monitor numerous pfSense firewalls for several years with zero issues.
 Not to mention, once you understand the process it is trivial to replicate the configuration to additional firewalls.
 At some point, I might make this methodology a pfSense package to assist with the install and versioning if there is enough interest.

 Why SSH When There’s NRPE and SNMP?